 4. Postpone sexual activity until your follow-up appointment unless your surgeon specifies otherwise.

 1. Gradually return to your normal activities.
-Walking is encouraged; start with a short distance during the 1st two weeks and then gradually increase to 1 to 2 miles daily.
+Walking is encouraged; start with a short distance during the first two weeks and then gradually increase to 1 to 2 miles daily.
 A physical therapy program may be recommended.

 1. You may shower as directed by your surgeon.
 Do not take a tub bath or submerge yourself in water for 4 weeks.
 Pat your incision dry with a soft towel to avoid irritation.